PowerPan/OPTIS/README.md

 Download the actuallay Debian/Raspian for Raspberry.
 You will find it here: http://www.raspberrypi.org/downloads

 After the First Boot we must Install some packages.
-Open a command Prompt end type:
+Open a command Prompt and enter the following commands:
 ```
 sudo apt-get update
 sudo apt-get install fbi chromium x11-xserver-utils unclutter mysql-server mysql-client python-mysqldb php5 php5-mysql libapache2-mod-php5